kg6onn/Arduino_Turnout_Library/README.md

 Installing Library:

 Place the "Turnout" directory in your Arduino "libraries" directory.
-The turnout library includes the Arduino Servo library so there is no need to import Servo into your main sketch.

 Including Library: